 Is a paver driveway a good idea?

-Whether a paver driveway is a good idea depends on your specific needs and preferences.
 Paver driveways offer durability, versatility, and customization options, but they also come with a higher price tag and require periodic maintenance.
+If you value a unique and stylish appearance for your driveway, the investment in pavers is worthwhile and a good idea.

 Is a paver driveway better than concrete?